Xbox 360: Legacy

 TechRadar deemed the Xbox 360 as the most influential game system through its emphasis of digital media distribution, Xbox Live online gaming service, and game achievement feature.
 During the console's lifetime, the Xbox brand has grown from gaming-only to encompassing all multimedia, turning it into a hub for "living-room computing environment".

 Microsoft announced the successor to the Xbox 360, the Xbox One, on May 21, 2013.
 On April 20, 2016, Microsoft announced the end of production of new Xbox 360 hardware, though the company will continue to provide hardware and software support for the platform as selected Xbox 360 games are playable on Xbox One.
-The Xbox 360 continued to be supported by major publishers with new games well into the Xbox One's lifecycle.
-New titles were still being released in 2018.
+The Xbox 360 maintained an unusually long commercial lifespan, receiving continued software support from major publishers and new title releases as late as 2018, nearly five years after the launch of its successor, the Xbox One.
 The Xbox 360 continues to have an active player base years after the system's discontinuation.
 Speaking to Engadget at E3 2019 after the announcement of Project Scarlett, the next-generation of Xbox consoles after the Xbox One, Phil Spencer stated that there were still "millions and millions of players" active on the Xbox 360.
 After the launch of the Xbox Series X and S by the end of 2020, the Xbox 360 still had a 17.7% market share of all consoles in use in Mexico; comparatively, newer systems like the Xbox One and PlayStation 4 stood at 36.9% and 18.0% market share, respectively.